 - Dial an extension directly

 - Press a number to reach frequently-called employees or departments

 - Press 0 to reach an operator

 The combination of these three options is the best way to avoid creating any frustration on the part of your callers.
-For the best customer service, the system should let callers press 0 at any time to reach a human receptionist.
+For the best customer service, the system should let callers press 0 at any time to reach a human customer service representative.